Impresia/Fountain_Of_Objects_Game/README.md

 Full Game Challenge--Contains both Pits and Amaroks!

-You can add bonus Maelstrom challenge to each of above: aelstroms challenge -- Maelstroms are violent forces of sentient wind.
+You can add bonus maelstrom challenge to each of above: maelstroms challenge -- Maelstroms are violent forces of sentient wind.
                       Entering a room with one could transport you to 1 room up and 2 room right.
                       Maelstrom will move itself 1 room bottom and 2 room left in the caverns.
                       If the player will sweep away to another dangerous location, such as a pit,